About the Host School

-RDFZ is consistently placed at the top, or near the top, of the middle-school rankings.
-RDFZ has the highest number of graduates admitted to Beijing University and Tsinghua University (considered the top universities in China) of any middle school in China.
+RDFZ is consistently placed at the top, or near the top, of all school rankings.
+RDFZ has the highest number of graduates admitted to Beijing University and Tsinghua University (considered the top universities in China) of any school in China.
 Awards for students are extensive, such as in International Mathematical Olympiads and competiions on a national level for innovation.

-About the A Level & IB Centre
+About the A Level, AP & IB Centre

 In terms of centre facilities, we have 4 staff offices and a comfortable staff lounge; 15 teaching rooms (all with audio-visual and wireless internet); dedicated labs for Physics (including interactive whiteboard), Chemistry (including interactive whiteboard), Biology and ICT.
 We also have access to several lecture theatres and study rooms for each year level.

-The cultural and historical sites of Beijing are numerous with The Great Wall, the Forbidden City, the Temple of Heaven, the Summer Palace and many more.
+The cultural and historical sites of Beijing are numerous with The Great Wall, the Forbidden City, the Temple of Heaven, the Summer Palace and much more.
 Beijing is also a rail and air transportation hub for the rest of China and with a single flight you can be in most Asian cities by sunset.

 Teacher Case Study